$\mathcal{H}$-matrix approximability of inverses of FEM matrices for the time-harmonic Maxwell equations: Funding

-\textbf{Acknowledgments:} Financial support by the Austrian Science Fund (FWF) through the research program ``Taming complexity in partial differential systems'' (grant SFB F65) for JMM and through grant P 28367-N35 for JMM and MP is gratefully acknowledged.
+Financial support by the Austrian Science Fund (FWF) through the research program ``Taming complexity in partial differential systems'' (grant SFB F65) for JMM, through grant P 28367-N35 for JMM and MP and by the Deutsche Forschungsgemeinschaft (DFG) under Germany’s Excellence Strategy within the Cluster of Excellence PhoenixD (EXC 2122, Project ID 390833453) for MP is gratefully acknowledged.